Do you want a personalised training plan that helps you achieve your goals?

 A FREE TRAINING PLAN TEMPLATE - which will save you time and money when creating your plans

-Free training and racing tips - that have helped me achieve PB’s of 16:01 for 5k, 2:30 for the marathon and whilst completing 4 Ironman events and the Marathon des Sables
+FREE monthly training and racing tips - that have helped me achieve PB’s of 16:01 for 5k, 2:30 for the marathon and completing 4 Ironman events and the Marathon des Sables

 Entertaining updates - as I work towards my goal of a world record

 How Do You Plan Your Training?

 Do you use these tips when planning your own training?

 And what other things do you consider?

 Let me know in the comments, via social media or by contacting me.